 - First, search your exact error message in our Knowledge Base, which contains 100+ searchable articles and error messages/solutions.

-- Next, ask yourself what changed, and begin to narrow down your problem using the list of common causes below.
+- Next, determine what changed, and begin to narrow down your problem using the list of common causes below.

 Most Common Problems:

 Skip this step if you're NOT dealing with a new/upgraded installation and the software was recently working.

 - Did you install a new license?
 If so, are you using the most recent version of the License Manager?